geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 Yeah, yeah.

 ##### **Qazalin** [[00:30:58](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1858)]
-So, anyway, yeah, there's these Objective-C categories which we could try and parse as well, but it just seemed annoying and also, like, is only used in, like, three places, so...
+So, anyway, yeah, there's these Objective-C categories which we could try and parse as well, but it just seemed annoying and also, like, is only used in, like, three places, so..

 ##### **Chenyu** [[00:31:07](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1867)]
-Just make the escape patch code clean and...
+Just make the escape patch code clean and..

 ##### **Nimlgen** [[00:31:09](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1869)]
 Yeah.